jedick/chem16S/README.md

 * Scripts in the [GTDB](inst/extdata/GTDB) and [RefSeq](inst/extdata/RefSeq) directories were used to generate the reference proteomes for genus- and higher-level archaeal and bacterial taxa (and viruses for RefSeq).

-* It is recommended to use a GTDB training set for taxonomic classification (see [*DADA2 formatted 16S rRNA gene sequences for both bacteria & archaea*](https://doi.org/10.5281/zenodo.6655692)) and automatic matching to GTDB reference proteomes.
+* It is recommended to use a GTDB training set for taxonomic classification (e.g. [*DADA2 formatted 16S rRNA gene sequences for both bacteria & archaea*](https://doi.org/10.5281/zenodo.6655692)) so that all taxonomic assignments can be matched to GTDB reference proteomes available in *chem16S*.

 * For taxonomic classifications made using the RDP training set, *chem16S* includes manual mappings to the NCBI taxonomy described by [Dick and Tan (2023)](https://doi.org/10.1007/s00248-022-01988-9).